Create driving scenario

 with properties designed specifically for vehicles, use the

 vehicle function.
-All actors,
+To add

-including vehicles, are modeled as cuboids (box shapes).
+are modeled as cuboids (box shapes).

 To simulate a scenario, call the

 which advances the simulation one time step at a time.

 You can also create driving scenarios interactively by using the Driving Scenario

 Designer app.
 In addition, you can export